Bahrain sentences opposition leader to four years in jail

 Bahrain, which hosts the U.S. Fifth Fleet, has experienced sporadic turmoil since mass protests in 2011 led by majority Shi‘ites demanding reforms and a bigger role in government.
 That uprising was put down with military help from Saudi Arabia.

-The al Wefaq Islamic Society headed by Salman, a 49-year old Shi‘ite cleric, confirmed he had been sentenced.
-It condemned the ruling and vowed to keep up pressure on the authorities.
+The al Wefaq Islamic Society headed by Salman, a Shi‘ite cleric, confirmed he had been sentenced.

 “The sentence gives a new lease on life to the crisis and gives greater legitimacy to mobilize.
 The people have no choice but to continue in their peaceful popular movement,” it said in a statement on its official website.
 “People will not return to their homes and will not relent in their demands.”

-Salman was acquitted of the most serious charge, promoting the overthrow of the political system by force, the advocate general said in its statement.
-He has denied the charges and has dismissed the trial as bid to muzzle dissent.
+Salman was acquitted of the most serious charge, promoting the overthrow of the political system by force, the advocate general said.
+Salman has denied the charges and has dismissed the trial as a bid to muzzle dissent.

+In Washington, State Department spokesman John Kirby said the United States was deeply concerned that Tuesday’s ruling “has the potential to inflame tensions” and that any charges against Salman for engaging in peaceful expression or assembly should be dropped.

 Amnesty International called on Bahrain on Monday to free Salman, calling him a “prisoner of conscience” and saying his trial was unfair.